phanatagama/Blog/_posts/2020-03-22-securinets-2k20-quals.md

 `Win7SP1x86`

 Next ran a pslist scan but no suspicious processes were found except for a bunch of chrome.exe's.
+(the chrome-series plugins for volatility were'nt of any help to this chall but will return in the next one :P).

 `python2 vol.py --plugins=plugins/ -f ../for1.raw --profile=Win7SP1x86 pslist`